seibert-media/atlassian-support-cleaner/README.md

 |userName: _NAME_WITHOUT_SPACE_|userName: USERNAME_CLEANED|

 (_NAME_WITHOUT_SPACE_ matches on all not white space characters)

+- remove files that are older than DELETE_AFTER_DAYS (default: 180) days (if --delete-oldest is set)

+- remove files that are within the LARGEST_PERCENT of files (default: largest 10%) (if --delete-largest is set)

 - creating new zip named "**cleaned.zip**" (if already existing, it will be deleted at program start)